jazzband/wagtailmenus/README.md

 4. Provides templates and template tags to render menus consistently
 --------------------------------------------------------------------

-Each tag comes with a default template that's designed to be fully accessible and compatible with Bootstrap 3.
-Limiting any project to a set of pre-defined templates would be silly though, which is why every template tag allows you to render menus using a template of your choosing.
-You can also override the templates in the same way as any other Django project... by putting templates of the same name into a preferred location.
+Each menu tag comes with a default template that's designed to be fully accessible and compatible with Bootstrap 3, but wagtailmenus makes it easy to use your own.
+Every template tag accepts a `template` and `sub_menu_template` argument to let you explicitly override templates.
+Or, you can simply put your custom menu templates in a preferred location and have wagtailmenus find the right template automatically.
+You can even configure wagtailmenus to look for different sets of templates for each site in a multi-site project.
+See the instructions for each tag to find out more.

 <img alt="Screenshot from Sublime editor showing menu template code" src="https://raw.githubusercontent.com/rkhleics/wagtailmenus/master/screenshots/wagtailmenus-menu-templates.png" />